Aliases for UBE2C Gene

 GeneCards Summary for UBE2C Gene

 UBE2C (Ubiquitin-Conjugating Enzyme E2C) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Among its related pathways are Immune System and TGF-Beta Pathway.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is UBE2W.

 UniProtKB/Swiss-Prot for UBE2C Gene

 Accepts ubiquitin from the E1 complex and catalyzes its covalent attachment to other proteins.
 In vitro catalyzes Lys-11- and Lys-48-linked polyubiquitination.
 Acts as an essential factor of the anaphase promoting complex/cyclosome (APC/C), a cell cycle-regulated ubiquitin ligase that controls progression through mitosis.
 Acts by initiating Lys-11-linked polyubiquitin chains on APC/C substrates, leading to the degradation of APC/C substrates by the proteasome and promoting mitotic exit.